alexkemp9/Python3docs/README.md

 `Ctrl-h` gave Search+Replace.
 Using "Paragraph Styles" I searched for "Default Paragraph Style" & replaced with "Text Body".
 (Note: in 24.8.2 "Text Body" style has been changed to "Body Text").
   <a name="2024-nov-09"></a>
 I changed all 57 Introduction paragraphs in *3_new.odt* from *"Default Paragraph Style"* to *Body Text* and then saved the ODT as  [‘4_paragraph-fix.odt’](/4_paragraph-fix.odt).
 Opening *4_paragraph-fix.odt* again all the excess load was magically gone.
 Good Lord.
-1. The initial magic of *4_paragraph-fix.odt* evapourated almost immediately as I continued with the default-paragraph changes.
+11. The initial magic of *4_paragraph-fix.odt* evapourated almost immediately as I continued with the default-paragraph changes.
 In addition, the bugs in *3_new.odt* had caused various elements to change position, and all of those needed fixing as well.
 The excess load issue reappeared the next day & did not go away.
 This new document was now beginning to show all the same symptoms as the old ones, plus a few new ones of it's own.
 I resolved to abandon this line of documents  to try anew with one of the original documents.
  ### 20 Nov 2024:
   <a name="2024-nov-20"></a>
-Begininng again with [‘1_Programming-In-Python3.odt’](/1_Programming-In-Python3.odt) under 7.2.3.2 I saved it as [‘2_paragraph-fixes.odt’](/2_paragraph-fixes.odt), and using `Ctrl-h` replaced every instance of 'Default Paragraph Style' with 'Text Body' style + a host of other changes.
+12. Begininng again with [‘1_Programming-In-Python3.odt’](/1_Programming-In-Python3.odt) under 7.2.3.2 I saved it as [‘2_paragraph-fixes.odt’](/2_paragraph-fixes.odt), and using `Ctrl-h` replaced every instance of 'Default Paragraph Style' with 'Text Body' style + a host of other changes.
 That enabled me to open the document under 7.4.7 and, after 10 seconds, the load fell to a minimal level.
 (False dawn; the next day it was back to continual load).
 This continued though every Chapter, including Epilogue & Bibliography.
 Next was to create a *Table of Contents*.
 I went through all the motions to do that, but nothing happened.

 The first line of construction (4 months: *0_ProgrammingInPython3.pdf* through to *4_paragraph-fix.odt*) clearly had hit a brick wall.
 The second line of construction (11 days: *1_Programming-In-Python3.odt* to *2_paragraph-fixes.odt*) had also hit yet another brick wall.
 I don't like hitting brick walls.
 I needed to take another route, so decided to do this via a Master Document instead.
  ### 27 Nov 2024:
   <a name="2024-nov-27"></a>
-11. The first issue was to produce 18 chapters ([‘chapter_00.odt’](/chapter_00.odt) to  ([‘chapter_15.odt’](/chapter_15.odt) + ([‘Epilogue.odt’](/Epilogue.odt) + ([‘Bibliography.odt’](/Bibliography.odt))
+13. The first issue was to produce 18 chapters ([‘chapter_00.odt’](/chapter_00.odt) to  ([‘chapter_15.odt’](/chapter_15.odt) + ([‘Epilogue.odt’](/Epilogue.odt) + ([‘Bibliography.odt’](/Bibliography.odt)) and a Master Document ([‘Programming-In-Python3.odm’](/Programming-In-Python3.odm)).
+This time it only took a day or two before I hit a brick wall, but at least it was a different kind of wall.

 ## *Feedback*
 I can be contacted via the [dev1galaxy.org forum](https://dev1galaxy.org/viewtopic.php?id=6915).